-Gilsulate 500XR is considered a nuisance dust.
+Gilsulate 500XR is considered nuisance dust.
 The use of a dust mask similar to a 3M 8211 is recommended by the manufacturer while handling or installing the material.
-As with any product, refer to the MSDS sheet, available on this website, for safety related issues concerning the use of other types of respirators where elevated TVL levels require something different.
+As with any product, refer to the MSDS sheet, available on this website, for safety-related issues concerning the use of other types of respirators where elevated TVL levels require something different.

 A light mist will not cause undue problems while installing the product.
-If rain becomes imminent or it begins to rain, the section being worked on should be finished, bulk-headed and covered with a light layer of sand.
+If the rain becomes imminent or it begins to rain, the section being worked on should be finished, bulk-headed, and covered with a light layer of sand.

-Permanent pipe supports are not necessary other than at the base, or closed end, of an expansion loop.
+Permanent pipe supports are not necessary other than at the base, or closed-end, of an expansion loop.
 The piping system will need to be temporarily supported until the Gilsulate 500XR is consolidated properly.
-Afterwards, the temporary supports must be removed.
+Afterward, the temporary supports must be removed.
 The high inter-particle friction of Gilsulate’s multi-sized, multi-faceted particles prevents the weight of the piping system from displacing the Gilsulate and sinking to the bottom of the trench.

 Yes.
 Specific information is needed to make the proper recommendations, however.
 Call us to discuss your specific situation.